shanecav/horizon-redux/README.md

 * `horizonRedux` stores an array of actionTakers internally, which the middleware returned by `createMiddleware()` accesses.
 This allows you to add/remove actionTakers at any time, and the middleware will respond accordingly.
 * If the Horizon client instance passed to `HorizonRedux` isn't connected, the returned `horizonRedux` instance will internally queue all actions passed through its middleware, and then replay them to itself once the Horizon client instance connects to the Horizon server.
 This way, no actions are lost during connection downtime.

-#### Check out the 'chat-app' example in this repo for a working example based on the chat-app example from Horizon.io
+#### Check out the [chat-app](examples/chat-app) example in this repo for a basic working example based on the chat-app example from Horizon.io

 ## API